 As a general rule, sources of estimated revenue shall be reasonably expected to recur annually to sustain recurring annual expenditures.
 The document presenting the recommended annual budget shall include a presentation of estimated revenues and the assumptions underlying the estimates.

 The Town will seek to avoid using budgetary relief offered by statute or regulation that balances the budget at the expense of future years, such as amortizing deficits over multiple years.

+The Town will not use budgetary procedures that balance the budget at the expense of future years, such as postponing or deferring payment of expenses already incurred, accruing future year revenues, or rolling over short-term debt to avoid making principal payments.

+The Town will not use one-time or non-recurring revenues to balance the budget, except in the event of emergency, extraordinary or unforeseen circumstances.
+Should such an event necessitate the use of one-time revenues to balance the budget, the Selectboard, Town Administrator, and Finance Committee shall present along with the budget a plan to return the town to a structurally balanced budget within three years.

 The Town shall maintain reserves for emergencies and other purposes (See Financial Reserves Policy) and shall maintain liquidity sufficient to pay bills on time to preclude the need to borrow in anticipation of revenue.